opinsys/ktpapi/doc/API.md

 # API Description

-KTP-API is based on commands written on filesystem level into `.opinsys-cmd` file in `ktp-jako/` folder on ktp
+KTP-API is based on commands written on filesystem level into `.opinsys/cmd` file in `ktp-jako/` folder on ktp

 Following commands are supported